ibm-cloud-docs/cloud-object-storage/basics/ftp.md

 The File Transfer Protocol, (FTP) is a popular way to transfer files, but how does it compare to {{site.data.keyword.cos_full}}?
 {: shortdesc}

+{{site.data.keyword.cos_full_notm}} stores encrypted and dispersed data across multiple geographic locations.
+The information is accessible over popular protocols like HTTPS using a modern RESTful API.
+FTP, by contrast, requires both a client and a server application and uses an insecure protocol by default. {{site.data.keyword.cos_short}} does all the work of the server FTP daemon (`ftpd`) and offers more options for security and validation than can be obtained from `ftpd` or similar services.

 Cyberduck works behind the scenes but can provide full operational visibility in connecting to {{site.data.keyword.cos_full_notm}}.
 Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/){: external}.

 Using Cyberduck to create a connection to {{site.data.keyword.cos_short}} and synchronize a folder of local files to a bucket, follow these steps: